cmortiz/qupacabras-db/submissions/minimal_example/README.md

 # Benchmark Template

-This template shows how to structure your quantum algorithm benchmark submission.
+This template shows how to structure your quantum experiment benchmark submission.

 ## Required Files